Islamic Azad University: Overseas branches

-The Azad University in Oxford (AUO) at the outskirts of the city of Oxford in the UK, was established in 2004 to support IAU's international collaboration activities.
+The Azad University in Oxford (AUO) at the outskirts of the city of Oxford in the UK was established in 2004 to support IAU's international collaboration activities.
 Through its links with the UK universities and research centers, the AUO provides services to the students and staff of IAU as well as other students and organisations around the world.

 In 1995, a branch was opened in Dubai.

 International offices

-The Islamic Azad University has international offices in Russia, Italy, Germany, the UK, UAE, Lebanon and Afghanistan.
+The Islamic Azad University has international offices in Russia, Italy, Germany, France, the UK, UAE, Lebanon and Afghanistan.

 State universities

 IAU has 31 state universities (provincial universities) located throughout the provinces of Iran.
-Digits in parentheses indicate the number of branches in current province.
+Digits in parentheses indicate the number of branches in the current province.